drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Troubleshooting

 *   **`extract-xiso.exe` or `bchunk.exe` Missing**: Ensure `extract-xiso.exe` and `bchunk.exe` are present in the same directory as the application.
 They are bundled with the release, so if one is missing, re-extract the application. `extract-xiso.exe` is crucial for both conversion and testing. `bchunk.exe` is required for converting CUE/BIN files.
+*   **`7z_x64.dll` Missing**: If you encounter errors related to archive extraction (ZIP, 7Z, RAR) and the log mentions `7z_x64.dll` not being found, ensure that `7z_x64.dll` is present in the same directory as the application executable.
+This library is essential for archive processing.
+*   **Temporary Folder Restriction**: The application prevents selecting the system's temporary folder or its subfolders as input or output directories.
+This is to avoid conflicts with the application's internal temporary file operations.
+Please choose a different location for your source and destination files.
 *   **Archive Extraction Failed (e.g., "File is corrupted")**: If you encounter errors like "File is corrupted.
 Data error has occurred." when processing `.zip`, `.7z`, or `.rar` files, it indicates that the archive itself is damaged or incomplete.
 This application cannot repair corrupted archives.
 Please verify the integrity of your source archive files.
 *   **"Not enough space on the disk"**: This error occurs when the drive where files are being processed (input, output, or temporary extraction folders) runs out of space.
 Ensure you have sufficient free disk space, especially when converting or testing many large files, as temporary files can consume significant space during the process.
-*   **Invalid ISO**: If `extract-xiso` reports that an ISO is "not a valid xbox iso image", the file may be corrupted or not a true Xbox/Xbox 360 ISO.
-Review the application log for detailed error messages from `extract-xiso`.
+*   **Invalid ISO / `extract-xiso` Errors**: If `extract-xiso` reports that an ISO is "not a valid xbox iso image" or exits with an unexpected code (e.g., 1), the file may be corrupted, from a different console (like PlayStation), or not a true Xbox/Xbox 360 ISO.
+The application attempts to log detailed output from `extract-xiso`.
+Review the application log for specific messages.
+Some exit code 1 scenarios are handled as 'skipped' or 'success' if `extract-xiso`'s output indicates it (e.g., 'already optimized').
 *   **Permissions**: Make sure you have appropriate read permissions for the input folder and write permissions for the output folder and temporary extraction folders.
 *   **Review Logs**: Always review the application's log window for detailed error messages during any operation.
 *   **Automatic Error Reports**: Automatic error reports will be sent to the developer if unexpected issues occur, helping to improve the application.